 Lisel Hintz is an Assistant Professor of International Relations and European Studies at Johns Hopkins University.
 She works at the intersection of identity politics and foreign policy.
 She is particularly interested in how domestic identity struggles spill over to shape, and be shaped by international affairs.
 Her regional focus is on Turkey and its relations with Europe and the Middle East.
 She received her PhD in Political Science from George Washington University, was a Postdoctoral Fellow at Cornell University’s Mario Einaudi Center for International Studies, and was Visiting Assistant Professor in the Department of Political Science at Barnard College, Columbia University.
 Professor Hintz’s forthcoming book with Oxford University Press draws on 18 months of fieldwork across Turkey.

 Bassel F. Salloukh is an Associate Professor of political science in the Department of Social Sciences at the Lebanese American University.
 His main fields of specialization include Comparative Politics (Global South especially Middle East), Political Theory (Public Philosophy, and the Philosophy of Reconciliation and Interculturalism), and International Relations (Middle East IR).
 His current research interests include an intersectional critique of power-sharing arrangements in postwar states, the philosophy of reconciliation in divided places, and Middle East International Relations after the popular uprisings.

-Morten Valbjørn is Associate Professor at the Department of Political Science, Aarhus University, and director of the interdisciplinary research project SWAR: ‘Sectarianism in the Wake of the Arab Revolts.
+Morten Valbjørn is an Associate Professor at the Department of Political Science, Aarhus University, and director of the interdisciplinary research project SWAR: ‘Sectarianism in the Wake of the Arab Revolts.
 In addition to Shia/Sunni Sectarianism, his research focuses on the analytical implications of the Arab uprisings and the sociology of knowledge concerning the study of Middle East politics, various expressions of identity politics in (the study of) the Middle East, the international relations theory/Middle East studies nexus, the post-democratization debate and transformations of Islamism.

 Advisory Board Members: